fernphy/pteridocat/README.md

 The example DOI above is for the overall package.

-Here is the latest DOI, which you should use if you are using the latest version of the package:
+Here is the latest DOI, which you should cite if you are using the latest version of the package:

 [![DOI](https://zenodo.org/badge/474876749.svg)](https://zenodo.org/badge/latestdoi/474876749)